lf94/kenzie/README.md

 NOTE: OpenCSG mode has a lot of "z-fighting", meaning you'll see a lot of flicking faces.
 This is ok - when rendering, this is resolved.

+## Printing

+This model was built with a 0.2mm extrusion height in mind.
+Any higher and no guarantee this will print properly.

+It's highly suggested to do a print test with the small clips, to be sure measurements are correct.
+This will save you from printing the entire stand, only to discover the parts do not clip together.

 ## Motivation

 This was originally inspired by book stands and designed for creating a stand